 The Arizona Department of Health Services (ADHS) provides real-time data regarding the opioid epidemic.
 This dashboard links to the Arizona opioid action plan and prescriber education program.
 This dashboard highlights poly-substance use as an important aspect of drug overdose.
-Since 2017, ADHS indicates 48% of reported overdoses in Arizona involved more than one drug.
-As of August 20, 2021, fentanyl (31.6%), heroin (15.4%), benzodiazepines (14.9%), and oxycodone (13.7%) were the most prevalent.
-These data are updated regularly - please visit the website for the latest numbers.
+Data are updated regularly - please visit the website for the latest numbers.